You are currently viewing slice() from dplyr in R – Examples

 6. Drop Rows

-slice() function also lets you drop rows from r data frame by supplying negative index values as arguments.
+slice() function also lets you drop rows from the r data frame by supplying negative index values as arguments.
 The first example from below demonstrates dropping by index position and the second example demonstrates dropping by the range of negative index position.

 # Drop rows using slice()